Francisco-Vivas/iMuebles/README.md

 ```

 ### Live test.
-Access to the deployed aplication, [https://imuebles.herokuapp.com/](https://imuebles.herokuapp.com/), and acces with this credentials.
+Access to the deployed aplication, [https://imuebles.herokuapp.com/](https://imuebles.herokuapp.com/), and access with this credentials.
+Signup with your account for better user experience.

 > Test user <br>
 > email: user@mail.com <br>